- Call for Abstracts

 Registration is free and open to all student researchers in the southern Appalachian region.
 However, space is limited and not all abstracts may be accepted.
 You may assume that your registration is accepted unless you hear from us otherwise.
 You will be notified on or before March 12 if your abstract is not accepted.
 Please check the Alphabetical Participant List to ensure your name is listed.

 - Submit only one (1) registration per presentation The name on the registration should be the first author listed in the Authors Section of the abstract.
 Each author/co-presenter does NOT need to submit a registration form.
-Each poster should be registered 1 time under 1 name.
+Each poster should be registered one time under one name.

 - Only one (1) presentation per project is allowed, no matter how many authors or students worked on the project.
 If more than one presentation is submitted for the same project, all may be rejected.